micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-16-rashi_en.md

 ### passuk 8
 <b>For six days you shall eat matzos.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Elsewhere it is said seven days. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Seven from the old crop, six from the new. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Another interpretation.
 This teaches that eating <i>matzoh</i> on the seventh day is not obligatory.
 You learn from this, and apply it to all six days; For, the seventh was included in a general group, and then isolated, with the teaching that eating <i>matzah</i> then is not obligatory, but arbitrary.
 It was not isolated strictly for itself, but as an example for the entire group.
 Just as the seventh day is arbitrary, so are all the days arbitrary, except for the first evening, which Scripture designates as obligatory, as it is said, “In the evening you shall eat matzos.”
-<b>[Is one of] withdrawal for the sake of Hachem your God.</b> Withdraw from working.
+<b>[Is one of] withdrawal for the sake of Adonoy your God.</b> Withdraw from working.
 Another interpretation.
 A gathering for celebrating with food and drink, as in “Please, let us gather you up.”

 ### passuk 9
 <b>From the time the sickle begins felling the standing grain.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>From the time the <i>omer</i> is cut, which begins the harvest.